ignadv1986/NGS-From-Bench-to-Bioinformatics/04_Epigenomics/01_CUT&RUN.md

 ## Read counting on consensus peaks

 After identifying the consensus peaks, the next step is to count the reads on those peaks across all replicates for all conditions.
-First, all consensus peaks files are merged into a **single unique consensus bed file** that will contain the peaks detected in all conditions.
+First, all consensus peaks files are merged into a **single unique consensus BED file** that will contain the peaks detected in all conditions.
 A matrix is then built with these BED and the BigWig files using multiBigWigSummary.
 Alternatively, if BAM are the preferred format, bedtools coverage or deepTools multicov would be the go-to option.
 This matrix serves as the foundation for downstream statistical testing and differential enrichment analysis.

 ## Biological interpretation